datanav/docs/technical/salesforce-superoffice.rst

      - "float"

-Salesforce Contact to Superoffice Person
+Salesforce Contact to SuperOffice Person
 ----------------------------------------
-Every Salesforce Contact will be synchronized with a Superoffice Person.
+Every Salesforce Contact will be synchronized with a SuperOffice Person.

-Once a link between a Salesforce Contact and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Contact and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Contact and a Superoffice Person:
+The following properties are synchronized between a Salesforce Contact and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Salesforce Contact Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Birthdate
      - BirthDate
      - N/A